Incense trade route: Early history

 In the ancient period, it would seem that South Arabia and the Horn of Africa were the major suppliers of incense, while in modern times the commercial centre for the trade in gums has been Aden and Oman.
 Early ritual texts from Egypt show that incense was being brought to the upper Nile by land traders, but perhaps the most spectacular evidence of this trade is provided by the frescos dated to around 1500 BC on the walls of the temple at Thebes commemorating the journey of a fleet that the Queen of Egypt had sent to the Land of Punt.
 Five ships are depicted in these reliefs, piled high with treasure, and one of them shows thirty-one small incense trees in tubs being carried on board.

 The Periplus Maris Erythraei and other Greek texts refer to several coastal sites in Somalia, Southern Arabia and India involved with trade in frankincense, myrrh, cassia, bdellium and a range of gum resins termed duaka and kankamon and mok rotu.

+At the beginning of the 5th century BC, the demand for frankincense in the ancient world increased, so did the volume of traffic along the routes, and the trade of perfumes along it, especially frankincense and myrrh, gave it its name.
+In the Hellenistic and Roman world, frankincense was considered a valuable product whose value exceeded that of gold, and it was used for worship and for medical and cosmetic purposes.